CoffeeOps/coffeeops.github.io/index.md

 <h1>CoffeeOps</h1>

 <p>
-Coffeehouses are hubs of information sharing, places people gather, share thoughts, learn about happenings, and discuss challenges.
-Having a place and time to congregate allows people from diverse backgrounds to share experiences that can inspire, spark innovation and improve problem solving.
+  Coffeehouses are hubs of information sharing: people gather, share thoughts, learn about happenings, and discuss challenges.
+Having a place and time to congregate allows people from diverse backgrounds to talk of experiences that can inspire, spark innovation and improve problem solving.
 </p>